Erawan Falls: A Visitor’s Guide to the 7-Tiered Waterfall (2025)

 Are there less crowded alternatives?

-Yes, Huai Mae Khamin waterfalls in Sri Nakharin Dam Park are an excellent alternative.
+Yes, the Huai Mae Khamin waterfalls, located in the nearby Sri Nakharin Dam National Park, are an excellent and quieter alternative.

 How useful was this post?